rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

 3. Browse to [http://localhost:8888](http://localhost:8888)

+    * **Automatic routing scheme for mapping request urls to methods in Controller classes that are sub-classes of `Slim3MvcTools\Controllers\BaseController`:**

     * Below are the default links that are available upon installation:

         * [http://localhost:8888/base-controller/action-index/](http://localhost:8888/base-controller/action-index/) same as [http://localhost:8888/base-controller/](http://localhost:8888/base-controller/)